artsy/palette/README.md

 ### ⚠️ Don't Forget About iOS!

-When adding a new component to Palette, it's important to be aware that this library is used on the web as well as in React Native, via Emission, and therefore must follow a few rules in terms of structure, namely:
+When adding a new component to Palette, it's important to be aware that this library is used on the web as well as in React Native, via Eigen, and therefore must follow a few rules in terms of structure, namely:

 > If a mobile component has platform-specific features, that code has to live in a `Component.ios.tsx` file.
 Or if a web component has browser-only features, then a `Component.ios.tsx` file must be created, or React Native will error out.
 If the code between a web and native component is identical, a `.ios.tx` file isn’t needed.
 If some code can be shared between platforms, then that shared code should live in a `Component.shared.tsx` file.